adegajew/disaster-response-NLP/README.md

 - nltk.download('omw-1.4')

 ## Installation
-1. Run the following commands in the project's root directory:
+1. Go to the project's root directory `cd` and run the following commands:
 - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
 - To run ML pipeline that trains classifier and saves it to pickle `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

-In order to run a web app type in the command line: python run.py
+2. In order to run a web app:
+- Go to the app root directory and type in the command line: `python run.py`
+- when running locally go to

 ## Acknowledgments
 Data sets and idea for the project were provided by [Udacity](https://www.udacity.com/).